-More Overall Forces – Landing on the heel during running increases vertical loading and the vertical ground reaction force.
+More Overall Forces – Landing with a heel strike during running increases vertical loading and the vertical ground reaction force.

-Stress Waves – The main reason heel striking hurts so much and causes injury.
+Stress Waves – The main reason heel strike running hurts so much and causes injury.

-Higher Impact Peak Magnitudes – Prevents proper impact absorption in the lower leg.
+Higher Impact Peak Magnitudes – Landing heel-first while running may prevent proper impact absorption in the lower leg.

-Body-Ground Collision Force – Landing on the heel is equivalent to running with the brakes on – you create a collision force between you and the ground at each step.
+Body-Ground Collision Force – Landing squarely on the heel during running is equivalent to running with the brakes on whereby a collision force is created between the body and the ground at each step.

 Ankle Plantar Stiffness – One reason as to how heel striking causes shin pain.

-Greater Ground Reaction Forces – This is how heel striking causes repetitive stress injury, especially on the hips.
+Greater Ground Reaction Forces – An impact variable produced in large amounts in heel strike running which may cause repetitive stress injury, especially on the hips.

 Higher Patellofemoral and Tibiofemoral Compressive Forces – May increase the risk of nerve injuries in heel strike runners.